Sticky Password is an effective, secure password manager with standard tools like auto form-filling and standout features like Wi-Fi syncing.

 You can choose to sync to the Sticky Password Cloud or your local Wi-Fi, which means data does not leave your network and syncs only to devices connected to your network.
 As for the cloud, the server includes a discrete protected storage space for synced data, a back-end system to control synchronization, and a StickyAccount that enables you to set a master password that not even Sticky Password stores.

 Founded in 2001, Sticky Password was developed by the creators of AVG and is a product of Lamantine Software.
-Security companies like ESET and Vipre antivirus have integrated Sticky Password’s technology into its product.
+Security companies like ESET and Vipre antivirus have integrated Sticky Password’s technology into their products.

 Intel collaborates with the company to develop new security standards.